All About Colon Cancer

 How is colon cancer treated?

 Surgery is the most common treatment for colon cancer.
-If the cancer is limited to a polyp, the patient can undergo a polypectomy (removal of the polyp), or a local excision, where a small amount of surrounding tissue is also removed.
+If the cancer is limited to a polyp, you can undergo a polypectomy (removal of the polyp), or a local excision, where a small amount of surrounding tissue is also removed.

-If the tumor invades the bowel wall or surrounding tissues, the patient will require a partial resection (removal of the cancer and a portion of the bowel) and removal of local lymph nodes to determine if the cancer has spread into them.
+If the tumor invades the bowel wall or surrounding tissues, you will require a partial resection.
+This is the removal of the cancer and a portion of the bowel.
+Lymph nodes will also be removed to determine if the cancer has spread into them.
 After the tumor is removed, the two ends of the remaining colon are reconnected, allowing normal bowel function.
-In some situations, it may not be possible to reconnect the colon, and a colostomy (an opening in the abdominal wall to allow passage of stool) is needed, which may be temporary or permanent.
+In some situations, it may not be possible to reconnect the colon, and a colostomy (an opening in the abdominal wall to allow passage of stool) is needed.
+This may be temporary or permanent.

-Common medications used in the treatment of colon cancer are fluorouracil, oxaliplatin, irinotecan, leucovorin, bevacizumab, trifluridine/tipiracil and capecitabine.
-These medications are used in both initial chemotherapy treatment and in treatment of recurrence/metastatic disease.
+Common medications used in the treatment of colon cancer are fluorouracil, oxaliplatin, irinotecan, leucovorin, bevacizumab, trifluridine/tipiracil, capecitabine, and ziv-aflibercept, These medications are used in both initial chemotherapy treatment and in treatment of recurrence/metastatic disease.

 Targeted therapies are also used in the treatment of recurrent or metastatic types of colon cancers.
 These therapies are often used in combination with the previously mentioned chemotherapy medications to target specific abnormalities found in the cancer cells.
 These abnormalities contribute to the growth, spread, and progression of cancer.
 Your healthcare provider will test your tumor to determine if a specific target is present.

 One such target is epidermal growth factor receptor (EGFR).
-EGFR is abnormally over expressed in many cancers (including those of the colon and rectum), so inhibition of EGFR can result in a decrease in tumor cell growth and decreased production of other factors responsible for metastasis (tumor spread).
-Panitumumab and cetuximab are monoclonal antibodies that inhibit binding of epidermal growth factor to EGFR, which prevents epidermal growth factor from working, slowing cancer growth.
-These agents are generally used for patients whose tumor type is deemed "KRAS wild-type".
+EGFR is abnormally overexpressed in many cancers (including those of the colon and rectum), so inhibition of EGFR can result in a decrease in tumor cell growth and decreased production of other factors responsible for metastasis (tumor spread).
+Panitumumab, ramucirumab, and cetuximab are monoclonal antibodies that inhibit binding of epidermal growth factor to EGFR, which prevents epidermal growth factor from working, slowing cancer growth.
+These agents are generally used for patients whose tumor type is deemed "KRAS wild-type.”
 This means that there is no mutation with the KRAS protein.
 Tumors that are KRAS wild type may also be treated with cetuximab and panitumumab.
 Regorafenib and ramucirumab are medications that target the vascular endothelial growth factor (VEGF).
-Vemurafenib can target cells that are positive for the BRAF V600E mutation
+Vemurafenib and encorafenib can target cells that are positive for the BRAF V600E mutation.
+Trastuzumab, pertuzumab, lapatinib and fam-tratuzumab deruxtecan-nxki may be used in colon cancers with HER2, WRAS, and BRAF mutations.

 Treatment recommendations for patients with metastatic disease depend on whether the patient is appropriate for intensive therapy.
 Chemotherapy options for patients with metastatic disease depend on what treatment they initially received.
 Clinical trial participation may be recommended before standard therapy.